Applying for Financial Aid

 Federal Work-Study provides part-time jobs to students with financial need, allowing them to earn money to pay educational expenses.

 Students who do not qualify for Work-Study still have employment options available, both on and off campus.
 Many of these job opportunities are listed in the university’s job bank.

 The U.S. Department of Education offers two federal student loan programs: the William D. Ford Federal Direct Loan Program and the Federal Perkins Loan Program.
 Direct Loan offerings include the Direct Subsidized Loan, Direct Unsubsidized Loan and Direct Plus Loan.
 Additionally, Texas offers a limited number of low-interest loans to students who are residents of the state.

 Finally, private education loan programs are available in cases where the federal or state loan programs are inadequate to meet educational expenses.
 Generally offered by for-profit lending institutions, private education loans provide funds from a private lender or bank of the student’s choice.
 Federal student loans include many benefits not typically offered with private loans, such as fixed interest rates and income-based repayment plans.
 In contrast, private loans are generally more expensive (variable interest rates, additional fees) and require an established credit record or a cosigner.

 Exemptions and Waivers

 Some students—ROTC participants and class valedictorians, for instance—are eligible for exemptions and waivers.
-The Office of Accounting’s Student Accounts Receivable offers additional information about eligibility, as does College for All Texans.
+The Tuition Reductions page on the Texas One Stop website offers additional information about eligibility, as does College for All Texans.